openandclose/tosixinch/docs/commandline.rst

 .. option:: --overwrite-html

-    do not create new 'Extracted_File' (overwrite 'dfiles')
+    do not create new 'efile' (overwrite 'dfiles')

 Styles
 ------